Ravenblack7575/techscan/README.md

 ### Libraries used

-Poetry is used to manage the python modules.
+Poetry was used to manage the python modules.

 This project uses CrewAI (and CrewAI tools) to create the agents and manage them.
 (Love the simplicity of CrewAI.)